Drago Vabec

-Dragutin Vabec, most commonly known as Drago Vabec (born 26 October 1950 in Zagreb, SFR Yugoslavia) is a Croatian left winger who played for SFR Yugoslavia, Dinamo Zagreb and Stade Brestois.
+Dragutin Vabec, most commonly known as Drago Vabec (born 26 October 1950), is a Croatian former professional footballer who played for Dinamo Zagreb, Stade Brestois and Toronto Metros-Croatia.
 He is considered one of the best players in Dinamo Zagreb history and the best player in Stade Brestois history.
 He left Brest in 1983.
+At international level, he represented the SFR Yugoslavia national team.

 His family originates from Čakovec, Međimurje County, and he spent most of his time there.

 Playing career

-International
+Vabec was born in Zagreb, SFR Yugoslavia.

-Vabec made his debut for Yugoslavia in a September 1973 friendly match against Hungary and earned a total of 7 caps, scoring 1 goal.
+He made his debut for Yugoslavia in a September 1973 friendly match against Hungary and earned a total of seven caps, scoring one goal.
 His final international was an April 1976 European Championship qualification match against Wales.
 While playing for Yugoslavia during a match against Sweden on 10 October 1975 he scored a fantastic goal, which was for years screened at the beginning of the sports program.

-Playing style
+Style of play

-Although Vabec played mostly as a left winger, he was an excellent right winger too, and could also play at a high level as a midfielder or a defender.
+Although Vabec played mostly as a left winger, he was an excellent right winger too and could also play at a high level as a midfielder or a defender.
 The football experts deem him the most versatile player in Dinamo's history.
 Vabec was described as a highly intelligent player, with superb technique and passing skills, and equally adept with both feet.